 Demographic data are given in the left part.
-ACA, anterior correbral artery; ACoA, anterior communicating artery; MCA, middle cerebral artery; PCoA; posterior communicating artery.
-The parth section shows the properties of the geometric mesh for each patient.
+ACA, anterior cerebral artery; ACoA, anterior communicating artery; MCA, middle cerebral artery; PCoA; posterior communicating artery.
+The patch section shows the properties of the geometric mesh for each patient.
 The variations in total patch area in the first column reflect the individual variations of surface folding at a constant distance (30 mm) between electrodes and any vertex on the edge of a given patch.
 The second column contains the cortical thickness in the patch.
-The quality of the geometric discretization before and after the up-sampling is reflected by the vertex count in the third and fourth column, and in the mean triangle edge length in the fifth and sixth column, pu -
+The geometric discretization before and after the up-sampling is reflected by the vertex count in the third and fourth column, and in the mean triangle edge length in the fifth and sixth column, respectively.
+The hemisphere section shows individual differences in total surface area and cortical volume of the individual brain hemispheres from which the single patches were extracted.
+The ECoG section gives the number of all recorded and